-Vesterålen is one of the most beautiful archipelagos in Norway, located just above the Lofoten Islands and the Arctic Circle.
-Compared to its more famous neighbors, Vesterålen boasts less mountainous landscapes, characterized by peat bogs, lakes and tiny fishing villages.
+Vesterålen is one of the most stunning archipelagos in Norway, situated just above the Lofoten Islands and the Arctic Circle.
+In comparison to its more renowned neighbors, Vesterålen features less mountainous terrain, instead characterized by captivating peat bogs, serene lakes, and charming tiny fishing villages.

 What you will find in this travel guide to the Vesterålen Islands: